Get 80% off your plan for your first 6 months.*

 Managing bridge loans alongside your business finances

-Taking on short-term debt requires clear visibility of your cash flow.
-You need to track when repayments are due, monitor incoming funds, and ensure you can meet your exit strategy deadline.
+Clear cash flow visibility is essential when managing bridge loan repayments.
+You need to track when payments are due, monitor incoming funds, and stay on course for your exit strategy deadline.

 Xero's accounting software helps you manage bridge loan repayments alongside your regular business finances.
-You can track cash flow in real time, set up payment reminders, and share accurate financial reports with your accountant or lender.
+Track cash flow in real time, set up payment reminders, and share accurate financial reports with your accountant or lender.

 FAQs on bridge loans